-- 2. Go to the Server Manager control panel to add the Hyper-V role (Roles \rightarrow Add Roles). - 3.
-Go to the Hyper-V Manager control panel and select the local Hyper-V server. - 4.
-Run the new virtual machine wizard (New \rightarrow Virtual machine). - 5.
+- 2. Go to the Server Manager control panel to add the Hyper-V role (Roles $\rightarrow$ Add Roles). - 3.
+Go to the Hyper-V Manager control panel and select the local Hyper-V server. - Run the new virtual machine wizard (New → Virtual machine).
+If your version of Widnows offer you to create a type of machine, create a "Generation 1" machine.
+Kerio Control does not support "Generation 2". - 5.
 As the virtual machine location, select the directory with the unpacked virtual harddisk.
-Assign RAM and virtual network adapters (read Technical Specifications). - 6.
+Assign RAM and virtual network adapters (read Technical Specifications). - If you do not use the wizard or if you add the virtual hardware to existing machine, select Network adapter. - 6.
 Select Use existing virtual harddisk.
-Browse for the virtual harddisk unpacked from the distribution package. - 7.
+Browse for the virtual harddisk unpacked from the distribution package. - If you do not use the wizard or if you add hardware from an existing source, use IDE. - 7.
 After finishing the wizard, connect to the virtual appliance and start it. - 8.
-Follow the instructions on the virtual appliance console to perform the basic configuration. - To perform the initial setup, open the following address in your web browser: https://kerio_control_ip_address:4081/admin - 10.
+Follow the instructions on the virtual appliance console to perform the basic configuration. - 9.
+To perform the initial setup, open the following address in your web browser: https://kerio\control\ip\address:4081/admin - 10.
 Follow the Activation Wizard.